RishinR/ask_pdf_ai/README.md

 -----

-# ask\_pdf\_ai
+# ASK\_PDF\_AI

-Ask\_PDF\_AI is a powerful and intelligent assistant that allows you to chat with your PDF documents.
+ASK\_PDF\_AI is a powerful and intelligent assistant that allows you to chat with your PDF documents.
 Powered by Google's **Gemini AI** and **ChromaDB**, this tool extracts information from your PDFs, creates semantic chunks, and provides accurate answers to your questions based on the document's content.

 -----